 How much time will I have to repay my loan, and how much will I have to pay each month?

 When you receive your Direct PLUS loan, you will be contacted by your loan servicer.
 The loan servicer will provide you with information on how and when to repay your loan.
 For more information on PLUS Loans and to determine your PLUS loan servicer, you may log in to My Federal Student Aid.

 Student Loan Resources

-You can now check the status of your FAFSA application and documents on the Hub/IRIS.
-Simply log in, and click on Financial Aid "Status and Documents".
+You can now check the status of your FAFSA application and documents in the Laker Hub.
+Simply log in, and click on "Status and Documents" from the Financial Aid menu.
 Awards can also be viewed there.

-Important financial aid updates and information is being sent via LLC e-mail.
+Important financial aid updates and information is being sent to your Laker Mail.
 Be sure to check it regularly!

 Get Your Refund Faster!

 Sign up for Direct Deposit!
-Log on to IRIS, click on Student Refunds-Bank Info, and enter your info.
+Log in to the Laker Hub, click on Student Refunds-Bank Info under the Financial Information menu, and enter your info.

 1/11/16 - Spring Semester Begins

 4/29/16 - Final Day to Request Spring Loan